Yousef-AR1/DeltaForce-AI/README.md

 - `community`
 - `system_policy`

-The retriever considers semantic relevance together with lexical relevance, source trust, freshness, knowledge type, intent and topic.
+The retriever considers semantic relevance together with lexical relevance, source trust, freshness, knowledge type, intent, and topic.

 For factual questions, weak or unsupported evidence can trigger safe abstention instead of an invented answer.